Menopause - How does the menopause affect skin and hair?

 Soothing: Avoid aggressive products such as alcohols as they also remove moisture.
 Use sebum-regulating toner .

-Vitamin B3: Sebum-reducing effect, anti-inflammatory properties, supports the skin's natural protective barrier and treats pimple marks and scars.
+Vitamin B3: Sebum-reducing effect, anti-inflammatory properties, support of the skin's natural protective barrier and treatment of pimple marks and scars.

 Fruit acid peeling: Stimulates collagen production, binds moisture and frees the skin from dead cells and sebum deposits